-This Grilled Strawberry Shortcake Recipe is a super-easy yet impressive summer dessert.
+This Grilled Strawberry Shortcake is a super-easy yet impressive summer dessert.
 You grill some store-bought angel food cake and you grill some honey-dipped strawberries.
-Then you top it with a puff of Lemon and Basil Whipped Cream.
+Then you top it with a puff of lemon whipped cream.
 It tastes like summer!
-This recipe is sponsored by Driscoll’s.
-To see more of my berry recipes, click here.

-They’re my new favorite thing.
-You thread strawberries on skewers, brush them with a bit of honey and then grill just until some dark marks appear.
-It makes the strawberries jammy and sweet on the outside but they still hold their shape.
+To grill strawberries, you thread the berries on skewers, brush them with a bit of honey, and then grill just until some dark marks appear.
+The berries only take a couple minutes on each side to develop some grill marks.
+Grilling makes the strawberries jammy and sweet on the outside but they still hold their shape.

-It’s my new second favorite thing.
-You slice the cake and then put the pieces on the grill for a minute or two per side.
-The grill marks and slightly crunchy caramelized exterior impress everyone every time.
+You slice the angel food cake and then put the pieces on the grill for a minute or two per side.
+The grill marks and slightly crunchy caramelized exterior impress everyone.
+EVERY TIME.
 And no need to make your own angel food cake either.
-This dessert is glorious with store-bought cake.
+This dessert is glorious with store-bought cake!!!

 This Grilled Strawberry Shortcake Recipe is a super-easy yet impressive summer dessert.
-You grill some store-bought angel food cake and you grill some honey-coated strawberries.
-Then you top it with a puff of Lemon and Basil Whipped Cream.
+You grill some store-bought angel food cake and you grill some honey-dipped strawberries.
+Then you top it with a puff of Lemon Whipped Cream.
 It tastes like summer!

 - 2 Tbsp. powdered sugar (confectioner’s sugar)